fluxguide/jQuery-Knob/README.md

 jQuery Knob
 =============

+---

+### Mofifications by fluxguide

+A actual "knob" will also be displayed.

+---

 - canvas based ; no png or jpg sprites.
 - touch, mouse and mousewheel, keyboard events implemented.
 - downward compatible ; overloads an input element.